lalee826/gmkf_nbl_somatic/README.md

 Jupyter Notebook can be opened on your local machine by navigating to localhost:8888 in your web browser.
 You will need to copy/paste the token that is shown in your terminal after opening the Docker container.

+#### Raw Data

+Raw data is not stored in this repository.
+The files found in this repository's raw data folder are example files to demonstrate usage of the scripts.
+The full raw data can be obtained through the Kids First Data Resource Portal (https://portal.kidsfirstdrc.org/)